 The short answer is: No, you don’t need a business degree to pursue an MBA.

 In fact, many of those who receive MBAs each year come from non-business backgrounds.
 Those working in science, technology, and many other fields choose to pursue their master’s as a way to advance their career.

 While still a Master’s degree, an MBA is not seen as being equivalent to other graduate studies, which generally are used to advance understanding and knowledge within a specialized field.

 MBA degrees can be hugely helpful for people in a variety of career fields.

 By obtaining a business degree, scientists, accountants, managers, and many other professionals have the opportunity to learn more about corporate-level business management.
 The education gained through an MBA program will prepare you to see “the big picture.”
 And you’ll understand the various functions within a large business and how to evaluate and make decisions regarding those functions.

 As you progress in your career, most people find that their job becomes less about doing specific tasks and more about managing and directing the tasks of others in order to meet specific goals.
 This is why an MBA is a common choice for people moving from lower-level positions and into management, where their duties may not align with the education they received in undergrad.

 Gaining an MBA can be a fundamental step in many career paths.
-Particularly, those looking to move from science or technology fields into management positions, or those hoping to move into upper management.
+Particularly, it can be essential for those looking to move from science or technology fields into management positions or for individuals hoping to move into upper management.